-All of our Non-executive Directors satisfy our criteria for independence, which aligns with the guidance provided in the ASXCGC Recommendations and the criteria applied by the New York Stock Exchange (NYSE).
+All of our Non-executive Directors satisfy our criteria for independence, which aligns with the guidance provided in the ASXCGC Recommendations.

-The Board assesses the independence of our Nonexecutive Directors on appointment and annually.
+The Board assesses the independence of our Non-executive Directors on appointment and annually.
 Each Non-executive Director provides an annual attestation of their interests and independence.
 Directors are considered to be independent if they are independent of management and free from any business or other relationship that could materially interfere with, or could reasonably be perceived to materially interfere with: